edahigure/capstone-react-redux/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse<br>
+I would like to thank Microverse<br>.
+ The original design idea is by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->